Puppy Vaccine Schedule: A Complete Owner’s Guide

 • Limping

-Your vet may recommend a Lyme disease vaccine if you and your furry friend live in tick hotspots like the Midwest or Eastern U.S. However, this does not mean that you should opt out of a monthly tick preventative!
-Your pup will need both to have the strongest defense against ticks.
+Your vet may recommend a Lyme disease vaccine if you and your pup live in a tick hotspot, such as the northeastern United States.
+However, this does not mean that you should opt out of a monthly tick preventative.
+The best way to protect your dog from Lyme disease exposure is to prevent both tick bites and the progression of disease.

 Canine influenza virus (H3N8 and H3N2)